tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 IANA is requested to create a new registry "Proxy Protocol PvD Values", within the "Provisioning Domains (PvDs)" registry page.
 This new registry reserves JSON values for the `protocol` key in `proxies` sub-dictionaries.
-The initial contents of this registry are given in {{proxy-enumeration}}.
+The initial contents of this registry are given in {{proxy-protocol-value-table}}.

 New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Expert Review {{RFC8126}}.
 Experts are requested to ensure that defined keys do not overlap in names or semantics, and have clear format definitions.